Sectarianism: Introduction

 In Yemen, there have been many clashes between Salafis and Shia Houthis.
-According to The Washington Post, "In today’s Middle East, activated sectarianism affects the political cost of alliances, making them easier between co-religionists.
+According to The Washington Post, "In today's Middle East, activated sectarianism affects the political cost of alliances, making them easier between co-religionists.
 That helps explain why Sunni-majority states are lining up against Iran, Iraq and Hezbollah over Yemen."

 Historically, divisions in Yemen along religious lines (sects) used to be less intense than those in Pakistan, Lebanon, Syria, Iraq, Saudi Arabia, and Bahrain.
 However, the situation has changed dramatically after the Houthi takeover in 2014.
 Most political forces in Yemen are primarily characterized by regional interests and not by religious sectarianism.
 Regional interests are, for example, the north's proximity to the Hejaz, the south's coast along the Indian Ocean trade route, and the southeast's oil and gas fields.
-Yemen's northern population consists for a substantial part of Zaydis, and its southern population predominantly of Shafi’is.
-Hadhramaut in Yemen's southeast has a distinct Sufi Ba’Alawi profile.
+Yemen's northern population consists for a substantial part of Zaydis, and its southern population predominantly of Shafi'is.
+Hadhramaut in Yemen's southeast has a distinct Sufi Ba 'Alawiyya profile.

 Ottoman era, 1849–1918

 Sectarianism reached the region once known as Arabia Felix with the 1911 Treaty of Daan.
 It divided the Yemen Vilayet into an Ottoman controlled section and an Ottoman-Zaydi controlled section.
 The former dominated by Sunni Islam and the latter by Zaydi-Shia Islam, thus dividing the Yemen Vilayet along Islamic sectarian lines.
 Yahya Muhammad Hamid ed-Din became the ruler of the Zaidi community within this Ottoman entity.
-Before the agreement, inter-communal battles between Shafi’is and Zaydis never occurred in the Yemen Vilayet.
+Before the agreement, inter-communal battles between Shafi'is and Zaydis never occurred in the Yemen Vilayet.
 After the agreement, sectarian strife still did not surface between religious communities.
 Feuds between Yemenis were nonsectarian in nature, and Zaydis attacked Ottoman officials not because they were Sunnis.

-Following the collapse of the Ottoman Empire, the divide between Shafi’is and Zaydis changed with the establishment of the Kingdom of Yemen.
-Shafi’i scholars were compelled to accept the supreme authority of Yahya Muhammad Hamid ed-Din, and the army “institutionalized the supremacy of the Zaydi tribesman over the Shafi’is”.
+Following the collapse of the Ottoman Empire, the divide between Shafi'is and Zaydis changed with the establishment of the Kingdom of Yemen.
+Shafi'i scholars were compelled to accept the supreme authority of Yahya Muhammad Hamid ed-Din, and the army "institutionalized the supremacy of the Zaydi tribesman over the Shafi'is".